bingomanatee/looking-glass-engine-3-2/docs/classes/ValueStore.md

 Methods are synchronous *by default*.
 You can return a promise but the method is considered complete (and the transactionality closed) at the end of the synchronous execution of the method.

-By default method errors are trapped and redirected to the errors stream.
+By default method errors are trapped and redirected to the errors subject.
 That can be *bad* if you call several methods in a row and expect that they have done their business.

 For that reason methods are given a set of behavior modifiers: